-Press any key to enter the touch screen calibration utility, or press the "x" key to perform the calibration at a later time.
-If you decide to perform the calibration now, the on-screen commands will guide you through the calibration process.
+Press Y to enter the touch screen calibration utility, or press N to perform the calibration at a later time.
+If you decide to perform the calibration now, the following screen will appear to guide you through the calibration process.